weelyX/weelyX/README.md

 ## Current Goal

-I am looking for a field training opportunity where I can improve my technical skills, contribute to real projects, and gain practical experience in software development, data science, or machine learning.
+I am looking for a field training opportunity where I can improve my technical skills, work on real projects, and gain practical experience in software development, data science, or machine learning.